 Once your package is in the carrier’s hands, you'll be given a tracking code to track your package on their tracking platform, unless the delivery option you chose does not offer tracking services.
 Your customer can also use this tracking code to find out if the package is still in the origin warehouse, transiting via air freight, or en route to their address.

-This guide covers the basics of shipping to almost any country but no two Southeast Asian countries are alike.
+This section covers the basics of shipping to almost any country but no two Southeast Asian countries are alike.
 Differences in geography, regulations and infrastructure pose different challenges to deliveries in each country.
 For your convenience here are the general steps for international shipping.

-To help you find out how best to ship to each major Southeast Asian country, we’ve prepared a growing list of individual country guides.
+To help you find out how best to ship to each major Southeast Asian country, we’re preparing a growing list of individual country guides.
 These guides also include guides for different origins into these destination countries too.
 Stay tuned for more!